===========================================================================

 It should work on any system that has rysnc or rdiff-backup, Bash, and Gnu sed and grep.
 In other words, it should work on pretty much all Linux kernel running systems, and possibly some BSD type systems, including OSX.

-See the rbxi install how to for details on how to install the script package.
+See the rbxi install how to for details on how to install the package.

 rbxi works with either rsync or rdiff-backup, though I find for any network backup, rdiff-backup is just too slow to be of much utility.